Integer superharmonic matrices on the $F$-lattice: Zero-one boundary strings

 \subsection{Basic definitions}

 We next associate tile and function data to the binary word recursion.
 But in order to do so, we must recall and modify some definitions from \cite{levine2017apollonian}.
 A {\it tile} $T$ is now, depending on the context, either a finite subset of $\Z^2$ or a finite union of simply connected cells.
-Let $c(T)$ denote the coordinate-wise minimum of $T$ - geometrically the lower-left vertex.
+Let $c(T)$ denote the lower-left vertex of $T$, specifically, the vertex of $T$ which has the smallest imaginary coordinate followed by the smallest real coordinate.
 A {\it partial odometer} is a function $h:T \to \Z$.
 The domain of $h$ is $T(h)$ and $s(h) \in \C$ is the {\it slope} of $T$, the average of